zzw890827/aws-sap-questions/第一套/README.md

     </details>

 26. A Solutions Architect must create a cost-effective backup solution for a company's 500MB source repository of proprietary and sensitive applications.
 The repository runs on Linux and backs up daily to tape.
-Tape backups are stored for I year.
+Tape backups are stored for 1 year.
 The current solutions are not meeting the company's needs because it is a manual process that is prone to error, expensive to maintain, and does not meet the need for a Recover Point Objective (RPO) of 1 hour or Recovery Time Objective (RTO) of 2 hours.
-The new disaster recove1Y requirement is for backups to be stored offsite and to be able to restore a single file if needed.
+The new disaster recovery requirement is for backups to be stored offsite and to be able to restore a single file if needed.
 Which solution meets the customer's needs for RTO, RPO, and disaster recover with the LEAST effort and expense?
     - [ ] A. Replace local tapes with an AWS Storage Gateway virtual tape library to integrate with current backup software.
-Run backups nightly and store the virtual tapes on Amazon S3 standard storage in US-EAST-I. Use cross-region replication to create a second copy in US-WEST-2.
-Use Amazon S3 lifecycle policies to perform automatic migration to Amazon Glacier and deletion of expired backups after I year?
+Run backups nightly and store the virtual tapes on Amazon S3 standard storage in US-EAST-1.
+Use cross-region replication to create a second copy in US-WEST-2.
+Use Amazon S3 lifecycle policies to perform automatic migration to Amazon Glacier and deletion of expired backups after 1 year?
     - [ ] B. Configure the local source repository to synchronize files to an AWS Storage Gateway file Amazon gateway to store backup copies in an Amazon S3 Standard bucket.
 Enable versioning on the Amazon S3 bucket.
-Create Amazon S3 lifecycle policies to automatically migrate old versions of objects to Amazon S3 Standard 0 Infrequent Access, then Amazon Glacier, then delete backups after I year.
+Create Amazon S3 lifecycle policies to automatically migrate old versions of objects to Amazon S3 Standard Infrequent Access, then Amazon Glacier, then delete backups after 1 year.
     - [ ] C. Replace the local source repository storage with a Storage Gateway stored volume.
 Change the default snapshot frequency to 1 hour.
 Use Amazon S3 lifecycle policies to archive snapshots to Amazon Glacier and remove old snapshots after 1 year.
 Use cross-region replication to run on create a copy of the snapshots in US-WEST-2.
     - [ ] D. Replace the local source repository storage with a Storage Gateway cached volume.
 Create a snapshot schedule to take hourly snapshots.
-Use an Amazon CloudWatch Events schedule expression rule to run on hourly AWS Lambda task to copy snapshots from US-EAST -l to USWEST-2.
+Use an Amazon CloudWatch Events schedule expression rule to run on hourly AWS Lambda task to copy snapshots from US-EAST-1 to US-WEST-2.

     <details>
        <summary>Answer</summary>